Georift/travels/src/posts/the-day-has-arrived.md

 We arrived at the Mingenew Caravan Park, quickly unhitched and headed off to Coalseam Conservation Park with a plan to see some wildflowers.

-The day was still overcast, with pockets of rain, but as we were only here for the night, this was our only chance to sightsee.
+The day was still overcast, with pockets of rain, but as we were only here for the night, this was our only chance to sight-see.

 At the lookout we were nearly blown away with the strength of the wind.
 Paul had to steady PoPPPP in place for the photos.
 Unfortunately, we were a little early for the carpets of wildflower displays.
 We made do with the little pockets of colour we saw and also took some photos of the setting sun over a canola field.